benpetroski/CUDA/README.md

 CAMEL
 =====

-CUDA for performing iris recognition on GPUs
+Date: 9/10/13 Project Description: Directory for all CUDA dev.
+Will be using CUDA for researching iris recognition on GPUs.
+Ben Petroski ben@benpetroski.com